YHyunCho/yhyuncho.github.io/_posts/2024-08-10-Day 1 to Day 3 Code Review.md

 }
 ```

 I was frustrated because the OnCollisionEnter method wasn’t working for the objects that were spawned, meaning it wasn’t being triggered for prefabs when they were instantiated.
 However, it worked for objects that were already in the Hierarchy.
-Also instead of being destroyed, the objects seemed to disappear completely upon collision with the ground.

 After several hours of searching Google, I found that other people had encountered the same issue, and many had not found a solution.
 I eventually came across a comment in the Unity forums suggesting the use of ```OnTriggerEnter()``` instead.
 I replaced ```OnCollisionEnter()``` with ```OnTriggerEnter()```, and surprisingly, it worked as intended.